NolanChai/nolanchai.github.io/_pages/about.md

 *Me in the wild*

 <p>I'm a third year undergraduate at UCSD aiming for a double major in Cognitive Science and
 Mathematics-Computer Science.
-I like robots, language, how people learn, AI, and everything in between.
+I like robots, language, how people think and learn, AI, and everything in between.
 I'm still lacking in so many skills and experience, and so I only hope to keep doing more.</p>